BAAR, SWITZERLAND On Christmas Eve 2008, in the depths of the global financial crisis, Katanga Mining accepted a lifeline it could not refuse.

 Katanga's mines were just months from producing copper and cobalt again.
 The mining company had spent the summer of 2007 fighting off a hostile bid from Central African Mining and Exploration Company (CAMEC), headed by Edmonds, the former cricketer.
 After searching fruitlessly for a "white knight" -- a big miner willing to pay top dollar to fend off CAMEC -- Katanga turned to Glencore.

 The trading company was ready to oblige.
 In October it agreed to a 10-year offtake deal and a loan of $150 million that could be converted into Katanga shares.
-Just one month later, Katanga and its neighbour Nikanor merged, giving Glencore 8.5 percent of the enlarged firm.
+Just one month later, Katanga and its neighbor Nikanor merged, giving Glencore 8.5 percent of the enlarged firm.

 In June 2008, with the global financial crisis deepening, Katanga Chief Executive Art Ditto resigned for "personal reasons".
 Glencore, exercising a clause from its earlier Nikanor purchase, appointed a caretaker chief executive.
 It was then that Katanga embarked on its increasingly desperate search for new funds.